emolanot/AD2/analisis-articulo.md

-# Análisis a artículo: A Day in the Life of Americans
+# Análisis artículo: A Day in the Life of Americans

 *Por: Emmanuel Molano Turriago*